amaniq88/data-structures-and-algorithms/hashtable/README.md

-for the Hash method take each char in the key and convert to ASCI code then find the summiation . for the set save the key , value pair as list of list ( to solve the collision case) inside the list get / key / contain : using normal loop /IF statment to check for these methods
+for the Hash method take each char in the key and convert to ASCI code then find the summiation . for the set save the key , value pair as list of list ( to solve the collision case) inside the list get / key / contain : using normal loop /IF statment to check for these methods Time complexity : for keys function its O(n)  , other methods its O(1) A hashtable typically has a space complexity of O(n).

 ## API
 - set